woodystock/learner-materials-intro-to-react/README.md

 export default App;
 ```

-- Notice how we import out Button at the top of our file then return it as if it were an HTML element
+- Notice how we import our Button at the top of our file then return it as if it were an HTML element.

+Now you know what a React Component is - you're ready to go!

+See [Activity 1]() for your first challenge